Thursday, February 27, 2020

 Ninotchka: Very good.
 The last mass trials were a great success.
 There are going to be fewer but better Russians.

 Despite her determination to complete her assignment in Paris and return to Moscow, and her uncompromising dedication to the Revolution, Ninotchka falls in love with more than Count Leon.
-She falls in love with the beauty and joie de vive of pre-war Paris.
+She falls in love with the beauty and joie de vivre of pre-war Paris.
 “I’m so happy,” she says.
 “Oh I'm so happy.
 No one can be so happy without being punished.
 I will be punished and I should be punished.”
 Ninotcha’s devotion to the Fatherland and her guilty love for Paris form just one of the movie’s love triangles.
 The other is between Ninotchka, Count Leon, and Grand Duchess Swana, a White Russian exile in Paris and Ninotchka’s rival for Leon’s affections.
 Ninotchka and Swana first meet at a Paris nightclub:

 Grand Duchess Swana (commenting on Ninotchka’s elegant evening dress): Isn't it amazing?
 One gets the wrong impression of the new Russia.
 It must be charming.
 I'm delighted conditions have improved so.
 I assume this is what the factory workers wear at their dances?